-- It offers an attractive price-performance trade-off to the industry's product.
+• It offers an attractive price-performance trade-off to the industry's product.
 The better the relative value of the substitute, the tighter is the lid on an industry's profit potential.
 For example, conventional providers of long-distance telephone service have suffered from the advent of inexpensive internet-based phone services such as Vonage and Skype.
-Similarly, video rental outlets are struggling with the emergence of cable and satellite video-on-demand services, online video rental services such as Netflix, and the rise of internet video sites like Google's YouTube. - The buyer's cost of switching to the substitute is low.
+Similarly, video rental outlets are struggling with the emergence of cable and satellite video-on-demand services, online video rental services such as Netflix, and the rise of internet video sites like Google's YouTube.

+• The buyer's cost of switching to the substitute is low.
 Switching from a proprietary, branded drug to a generic drug usually involves minimal costs, for example, which is why the shift to generics (and the fall in prices) is so substantial and rapid.

 Strategists should be particularly alert to changes in other industries that may make them attractive substitutes when they were not before.
 Improvements in plastic materials, for example, allowed them to substitute for steel in many automobile components.
-In this way, technological changes or competitive discontinuities in seemingly unrelated businesses can have major impacts on industry profitability.
-Of course the substitution threat can also shift in favor of an industry, which bodes well for its future profitability and growth potential.
+In this way, technological changes may participate in an industry for image reasons or to offer a full line.
+Clashes of personality and ego have sometimes exaggerated rivalry to the detriment of profitability in fields such as the media and high technology.